How the Tories could force Liz Truss to resign

 Liz Truss's position as Prime Minister appears in danger as some Tory MPs call for her ousting after a disastrous start to her premiership.

-The Prime Minister sacked her Chancellor and effectively ditched her economic agenda in a bid to restore credibility to her administration after revealing a mini-budget that sent markets into meltdown.
+On Monday, Jeremy Hunt, the new Chancellor, ditched most of Ms Truss's economic agenda outlined in her disastrous mini-Budget last month that sent markets into meltdown.

-The U-turns have seemingly done little to quash growing disquiet within the party, with MPs Crispin Blunt, Andrew Bridgen and Jamie Wallis calling for her resignation on Sunday.
+The U-turns have seemingly done little to quash growing disquiet within the party, with MPs Sir Charles Walker, Jamie Wallis, Crispin Blunt, Andrew Bridgen and Jamie Wallis calling for her resignation.

 For a prime minister to lose their job they must either resign, their party must lose a general election or they must lose a confidence vote.